-In October of 1995 the Sharks dealt Sandis Ozolinsh to the newly-named Colorado Avalanche in exchange for right winger Owen Nolan.
+In Oct.
+1995 the Sharks dealt Sandis Ozolinsh to the newly-named Colorado Avalanche in exchange for right winger Owen Nolan.
 In his eight seasons in teal Nolan certainly made his mark, and his 568 games with the organization ranks 10th all-time

 All-time with the Sharks, Nolan ranks fifth in goals, eighth in assists, and sixth in points.
 However, Nolan’s grit and edge may be why more fans remember the 1990 first-overall pick more fondly.
 His 934 penalty minutes in San Jose ranks second only behind Jeff Odgers.
 Many may remember him for leveling Ed Belfour in the 1998 playoffs after netminder refused to re-sign in San Jose after the club made a large deal to acquire him.

 Nolan eventually saw his time in San Jose draw to a close when the team dealt him at the 2003 NHL Trade Deadline to the Toronto Maple Leafs.
 He finished his career with 1,200 games played, 885 points, and 1793 penalty minutes.
 He had a remarkable run in San Jose, and will always be remembered fondly by Sharks fans.
 His five years as captain is the longest a single Sharks player has worn the ‘C’.